-Well, it’s coming along.
-The site is an evolving collection of entropic primitives, how to use them and perhaps the odd actual TRNG.
+Well, the site’s coming along.
+It is an evolving collection of entropic primitives, how to use them and perhaps the odd actual TRNG.
 These primitives produce only entropy.
 Entropy yes.
 Uniformly distributed random numbers?
 No. The more we experiment and find out, the more we’ll add.
 It might be slow progress though.
 Our oscilloscopes are old and the soldering irons under powered.

 The Second Law of Thermodynamics states that entropy is all around us and constantly increasing (and it’s free).
 It just remains for it to be collected and refined by a process known as entropy extraction.
 True random numbers come from such extraction.
 And as we’ll show, collection can be done at home relatively easily using common off the shelf components.
 Two of the simplest and most reliable methods involve humble Zener diodes and webcams.
 These are our two principal entropic primitives.

 We won’t however be publishing entire designs here.
 Think of it as a collection of hardware and software based building blocks that you can put together as you see fit.
 There are quite a few noise generator and TRNG circuits on line.
 Some have extensive operational details and performance figures, but others just feature a label saying “Noise out.”
 We intend to provide more detailed analysis than that.